The quantum tropical vertex

 \subsection{Comparison with Theorem \ref{precise_main_thm_ch2}}

-Our main result, Theorem \ref{precise_main_thm_ch2}, expresses the log Gromov-Witten theory of a log Calabi-Yau surface $(Y_{\fm}, \partial Y_{\fm})$ in terms of the 2-dimensional Kontsevich-Soibelman scattering diagram.
+Our main result, Theorem \ref{precise_main_thm_ch2}, expresses the log Gromov-Witten theory of a log Calabi-Yau surface $(Y_{\fm}, \partial Y_{\fm})$ in terms of a 2-dimensional Kontsevich-Soibelman scattering diagram.
 The complement $U_{\fm} \coloneqq Y_{\fm}-\partial Y_{\fm}$ is a non-compact holomorphic symplectic surface admitting a SYZ real Lagrangian torus fibration.
 In some cases, $U_{\fm}$ admits a hyperk\"ahler metric, such that the original complex structure of $U_{\fm}$ is the compatible complex structure $J$, and such that the SYZ fibration becomes $I$-holomorphic Lagrangian.
 Typical examples include 2-dimensional Hitchin moduli spaces, see \cite{boalch2012hyperkahler} for a nice review.
 In such cases, we can apply the Cecotti-Vafa story summarized above to $U \coloneqq U_{\fm}$, with $\Sigma$ a torus fiber of the SYZ fibration.

-The log Gromov-Witten invariants with insertion of a top lambda class $N_{g,\beta}$, introduced in Section \ref{section_log_calabi_yau}, should be seen as a rigorous definition of the open Gromov-Witten invariants in the twistorial geometry $X$, with boundary on a torus fiber $\Sigma$ ``near infinity''\footnote{An early reference for the interpretation of some open Gromov-Witten invariants in terms of relative stable maps is \cite{MR2402819}.
-The intuitive picture to have in mind is that an open Riemann surface with a boundary on a torus fiber very close to the divisor at infinity can be capped off by a holomorphic disc meeting the divisor at infinity in one point.}.
+The log Gromov-Witten invariants with insertion of a top lambda class $N_{g,\beta}$, introduced in Section \ref{section_log_calabi_yau}, should be viewed as a rigorous definition of the open Gromov-Witten invariants in the twistorial geometry $X$, with boundary on a torus fiber $\Sigma$ ``near infinity''.
+An early reference for the interpretation of some open Gromov-Witten invariants in terms of relative stable maps is \cite{MR2402819}.
+The intuitive picture to have in mind is that an open Riemann surface with a boundary on a torus fiber very close to the divisor at infinity can be capped off by a holomorphic disc meeting the divisor at infinity in one point.
 This is in part justified by the 3-dimensional interpretation of the invariants $N_{g,\beta}^{Y_\fm}$ given in Section \ref{section_3d} and in particular by Lemma \ref{lem_3d_2}.

 Automorphisms of the quantum torus appearing in Section \ref{summary_cecotti_vafa} coincide with the automorphisms of the quantum torus appearing in Theorem \ref{precise_main_thm_ch2}.
-It follows that Theorem \ref{precise_main_thm_ch2} can be seen as a mathematically rigorous check of the physical argument given by Cecotti-Vafa \cite{cecotti2009bps}, based on the continuity of Chern-Simons correlation functions and on the connection predicted by Witten \cite{MR1362846} between A-model topological string and quantum Chern-Simons theory.
+It follows that Theorem \ref{precise_main_thm_ch2} can be viewed as a mathematically rigorous check of the physical argument given by Cecotti-Vafa \cite{cecotti2009bps}, based on the continuity of Chern-Simons correlation functions and on the connection predicted by Witten \cite{MR1362846} between higher genus open Gromov-Witten invariants and quantum Chern-Simons theory.